open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/pipeline/nifi/index.md

 ---
-title: Mlflow
+title: Nifi
-slug: /connectors/ml-model/mlflow
+slug: /connectors/pipeline/nifi
 ---

-# Mlflow
+# Nifi

-In this section, we provide guides and references to use the Mlflow connector.
+In this section, we provide guides and references to use the Nifi connector.

-Configure and schedule Mlflow metadata and profiler workflows from the OpenMetadata UI:
+Configure and schedule Nifi metadata workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)

 If you don't want to use the OpenMetadata Ingestion container to configure the workflows via the UI, then you can check the following docs to connect using Airflow SDK or with the CLI.

-### Metadata
-To extract metadata, OpenMetadata needs two elements:
-- **Tracking URI**: Address of local or remote tracking server.
-More information on the MLFlow documentation [here](https://www.mlflow.org/docs/latest/tracking.html#where-runs-are-recorded)
-- **Registry URI**: Address of local or remote model registry server.

 {% tilesContainer %}
 {% tile
     title="Ingest with Airflow"
     description="Configure the ingestion using Airflow SDK"
-    link="/connectors/ml-model/mlflow/airflow"
+    link="/connectors/dashboard/nifi/airflow"
   / %}
 {% tile
     title="Ingest with the CLI"
-    description="Run a one-time ingestion using the metadata CLI" link="/connectors/ml-model/mlflow/cli"
+    description="Run a one-time ingestion using the metadata CLI" link="/connectors/dashboard/nifi/cli"
   / %}

 {% /tilesContainer %}